franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 ```

 Of course, style and block are used in several other methods, the constructor
-`new` and the setter for `Block`. `Style` got it's own trait `Styled`).
+`new` and the setter for `Block`. `Style` got its own trait, `Styled`).
 `Block` and `Style` act the same in each widget, is it necessary to repeat this
 code?
 In addition `Block` has its own `Style`, I assume that the widget needs
 it own version is because block is optional.
-I assume `Block` has grown, it
+I suspect `Block` has grown, it
-acquires more features as the alternative is to start change all widgets,
+acquires more features as the alternative is to change all the
-is it a block?
+widgets,is it still a block?
 What is it?

 Let's analyze the rendering of a widget. `Style` and `Block` are handled first,
 here is what happens: